Rebelhere/Alphabet-catcher/README.md

 # CatchAlphabets Game - Computer Organization and Assembly Language (COAL)

 ## Project Description
 **CatchAlphabets** is an interactive game developed for the **Intel 8088 microprocessor**, showcasing low-level assembly language programming skills.
 The game runs on **DOSBox** with NASM, allowing players to control a **bucket** and catch falling alphabets to score points while avoiding penalties.
-It features a main menu, dynamic gameplay, and creative endgame elements, making it an excellent demonstration of interrupt handling, custom functions, and real-time user interaction.
+It features a main menu, dynamic gameplay, increasing difficulty over time, and creative endgame elements, making it an excellent demonstration of interrupt handling, custom functions, and real-time user interaction.

 ---